 To promote an appreciation and deeper understanding of the history and cultural heritage of the island of St. John in the U. S. Virgin Islands.

-To support and encourage the preservation and protection of objects, structures, traditions, and features of historic, cultural, or archeological value to the island of St. John.
+To support and encourage the study, preservation, and protection of objects, structures, traditions, and features of historic, cultural, or archeological value to the island of St. John.

 To increase the knowledge, awareness and understanding of St. John’s history and cultural heritage by such means as lectures, seminars, field trips, hikes, consultations, special educational programs and events.

-To encourage, assist and support the development of historical and cultural heritage programs and events in cooperation with local museums, libraries, schools and other public and private groups or institutions.
+To encourage, assist, and support the development of historical and cultural heritage programs and events in cooperation with local museums, libraries, schools and other public and private groups or institutions.

-To act in cooperation with the Virgin Islands National Park as well as other historical, cultural and archaeological institutions or organizations.
+To act in cooperation with the Virgin Islands National Park as well as other historical, cultural and archaeological institutions or organizations to further The Society’s purpose and objectives.

 To foster participation in the activities of the Society by all interested individuals.